Skip to main contentCorrect prompt structure

 If you get a response you don’t like, DO NOT PROMPT TO FIX IT

 Bezi ingests an active thread’s prompt and response history as context.
-So, if Bezi gives you a response you don’t like and you prompt on top of it, Bezi will reference the wrong response as “important context” for it’s next attempt.
+So, if Bezi gives you a response you don’t like and you prompt on top of it, Bezi will reference the wrong response as “important context” for its next attempt.

-Two ways to avoid the rabbit-hole:
+Two ways to avoid a rabbit-hole:

 - Summarize what you liked from this thread in a Page, start a new thread, @ the Page, and re-ask the question